KosVla/NonlinearBoucWenFrameBenchmark/README.md

 ## References
 [1] J.P.
 Noel, M. Schoukens, and K. Tiels, “Nonlinear benchmarks,” https://sites.google.com/view/nonlinear-benchmark/.

-[2] K. Vlachas, K. Tatsis, K. Agathos, A. R. Brink, and E. Chatzi, “A physics-based, local POD basis approach formulti-parametric reduced order models,” in International Conference on Noise and Vibration Engineering (ISMA2020) in conjunction with the 8th International Conference on Uncertainty in Structural Dynamics (USD 2020).ETH Zurich, Environmental and Geomatic Engineering, 2020.
+[2] K. Vlachas, K. Tatsis, K. Agathos, A. R. Brink, and E. Chatzi, “A physics-based, local POD basis approach for multi-parametric reduced order models,” in International Conference on Noise and Vibration Engineering (ISMA2020) in conjunction with the 8th International Conference on Uncertainty in Structural Dynamics (USD 2020).

-[3] K. Vlachas, K. Tatsis, K. Agathos, A. Brink, and E. Chatzi, “A local basis approximation approach for nonlinearparametric model order reduction,”Journal of Sound and Vibration, vol. 502, p.
+[3] K. Vlachas, K. Tatsis, K. Agathos, A. Brink, and E. Chatzi, “A local basis approximation approach for nonlinear parametric model order reduction,” Journal of Sound and Vibration, vol. 502, p.
 116055, 2021.

 [4]  T. Simpson,  N. Dervilis,  and E. Chatzi,  “A machine learning approach to model order reduction of nonlinear systems via autoencoder and LSTM networks,” Journal of Engineering Mechanics, (Forthcoming)

-[5] J. P. No ̈el and M. Schoukens, “Hysteretic benchmark with a dynamic nonlinearity,” in Workshop on nonlinearsystem identification benchmarks, 2016, pp. 7–14.
+[5] J. P. No{ ̈e}l and M. Schoukens, “Hysteretic benchmark with a dynamic nonlinearity,” in Workshop on nonlinear system identification benchmarks, 2016, pp. 7–14.

-[6] R. Bouc, “A mathematical model for hysteresis (Mod`ele math`ematique d’hyst`er`esis: application aux syst`emes`aun degr`e de libert`e),” Acustica (in French), vol. 24, pp. 16–25, 1971.
+[6] R. Bouc, “A mathematical model for hysteresis,” Acustica (in French), vol. 24, pp. 16–25, 1971.

-[7] R. Bouc, “Forced vibrations of mechanical systems with hysteresis,”Proc. of the Fourth Conference on Nonlinear Oscillations, Prague, 1967.
+[7] R. Bouc, “Forced vibrations of mechanical systems with hysteresis,” Proc. of the Fourth Conference on Nonlinear Oscillations, Prague, 1967.

 [8] Y.-K. Wen, “Method for random vibration of hysteretic systems,” Journal of the engineering mechanics division,vol. 102, no. 2, pp. 249–263, 1976.